karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserGroupApiInterface/deleteUserGroupByName.md

-UserGroupApiInterface::deleteUserGroupByName — Deletes the userGroup identified by the given name.
+UserGroupApiInterface::deleteUserGroupByName — Deletes the user group identified by the given name.